 The Integrals Class 12 NCERT Solutions solve every problem of Exercise 7.2 in Class 12 Mathematics Chapter 7 Integrals.
-The working in the the PDF follows the order taught in the NCERT textbook, so the student can move directly between the solutions PDF page and the corresponding solution without re-reading the theory.
+The working in the PDF follows the order taught in the NCERT textbook, so students can move directly between the solutions PDF page and the matching solution without re-reading the theory.

 At a glance: 39 sums · substitution method only · 14 algebraic, 17 trigonometric, 8 mixed · PDF size ~8 MB